fggreeff/kafka-essentials/README.md

 - ConsumerDemoAssignSeek -  consumer.
 This doesn't use a groupid or subscribe to a topic.
 This is used to replay data or fetch a specific message

 #### kafka-producer-twitter
-- TwitterProducer - Produce tweets
+- TwitterProducer - Produce tweets to elastic search (setup in bonsai required).
+Consumer processing is idempotent

 ### Producer